jasonrudolph/one-rep-max/README.md

 # License

-Copyright © 2011 Brenton Ashworth
+Copyright © 2011 Brenton Ashworth and Relevance, Inc

 Distributed under the Eclipse Public License, the same as Clojure uses.
 See the file COPYING.